 I have to be honest that although I’d heard of TAGFEE before, I’d never really fully understood the philosophy behind it.
 Let’s face it, our industry has a pretty bad reputation for being populated by a lot of spam and snake oil marketers, and unfortunately a lot of it is entirely deserved.
 Whether we like it or not, the biggest problem with our industry is the lack of transparency, poor information and short sightedness of some of those who work in it.

-And that’s what TAGFEE is all about, it seems Moz are trying to change the whole industry by creating an inspirational, fun and friendly, community-based brand that we can all be excited by and feel a part of.
-This year was the first for Mozcon at the larger Washington State convention centre, in which over 1,2000 Mozzers walked in to find a space themed stage.
-Apparently the venue change was designed so that “nobody who wanted to come would be turned away”.
-And when you look at the potential extras this vast venue has I’m sure Moz will be welcoming several thousand in a couple of years.
+And that’s what TAGFEE is all about; it seems Moz are trying to change the whole industry by creating an inspirational, fun and friendly community-based brand that we can all be excited by and feel a part of.
+This year was the first for Mozcon at the larger Washington State convention centre, in which over 1,200 Mozzers walked in to find a space-themed stage.
+Apparently the venue change was so that “nobody who wanted to come would be turned away”.
+And when you look at the potential extras this vast venue has, I’m sure Moz will be welcoming several thousand more in a couple of years.

 Four of my most memorable presentations of Mozcon 2013 (from speakers I’ve never seen live before)